 Autoharps come in two varieties, depending on the scale to which the strings are tuned: chromatic and diatonic.
 Chromatic autoharp strings are tuned to the 12-note chromatic scale (think of all the black and white keys on the piano), often have 21 chord bars and typically can play in as many as seven keys.
 Diatonic autoharps only play in a limited number of related keys, usually three or less, and have strings tuned to the seven, eight, or nine notes found in the major scales of those keys (think only the white keys of the piano, or white keys plus one or two black keys).
-Limiting the number of notes allows many of the notes in each scale to be doubled, giving a diatonic autoharp a louder and fuller sound than a chromatic autoharp.In my acoustical experiments, we have discovered that it is possible to voice the autoharp in two different ways by carefully positioning the braces and sound hole.
+Limiting the number of notes allows many of the notes in each scale to be doubled, giving a diatonic autoharp a louder and fuller sound than a chromatic autoharp.Unlike some autoharps, Whippoorwill Acoustics autoharps sound great in all keys.
+If you see one here that you want, but is in the wrong key for you, we will convert it to the key that you want.
+We can even convert a chromatic autoharp to diatonic.In my acoustical experiments, I have discovered that it is possible to voice the autoharp in two different ways by carefully positioning the braces and sound hole.
 The first voicing gives a very bright voice to the autoharp and produces excellant note separation.
 The second voicing gives a better balance of bass to treble notes, and minimizes the dead string noise (the clack that you get when accidently plucking a string that is damped by the felt).
-The voicings of the autoharps are listed in the descriptions below.Each Whippoorwill Acoustics autoharp comes with tuning wrenches, a really nice gig bag, a string schedule, and instructions for taking care of your autoharp.Any autoharp purchased directly from us can be customized with your desired chord set and chord bar layout at no extra charge.
-If you purchase an autoharp at a retail store and wish to have the chord bars customized, call us at (260) 249-5561 and we will be happy to make arrangements to do so.Browse our in-stock chromatic and diatonic autoharps below.
-If you don’t see exactly what you want there, you can skip to the section about ordering your own custom-builtautoharp.
+My personal preference is for the balanced voicing, so that is what I usually build.
+However, I would be happy to build you an autoharp with either voicing.Each Whippoorwill Acoustics autoharp comes with tuning wrenches, a really nice gig bag, a string schedule, and instructions for taking care of your autoharp.
+Customizing the chords and chord bar layout to your specific desires is included in the purchase price.Browse our in-stock chromatic and diatonic autoharps below.
+A magnetic pickup can be added to any of these autoharps.
+If you don’t see exactly what you want there, see the section about ordering your own custom-builtautoharp.

 Curly Maple top, Adirondack Spruce back, Black Walnut trim

-We would be happy to build an autoharp just for you, chromatic or diatonic, with up to 21 chord bars / lock bars, and any keys you desire.
-We use only the finest instrument woods and find the following wood combinations from our current inventory of wood species to be particularly attractive.
+We would be happy to build an autoharp just for you, chromatic or diatonic, with up to 21 chord bars / lock bars, right- or left-handed, and any keys you desire.
+See our Gallery for pictures of autoharps we have already sold.We use only the finest instrument woods and find the following wood combinations from our current inventory of wood species to be particularly attractive.
 (Click here to see pictures of the different woods.) • Air-dried Cherry top with Macassar ebony trim• Curly Cherry top with Macassar ebony trim• Curly Maple top with black walnut trim• Black Walnut top with birds-eye maple trimEach of these wood species has its own way of coloring the sound of the autoharp.
-A discussion of general trends may be found here.In addition to the species listed above, we currently have the following species in stock: Sycamore, Scottish White Oak from a 200 year-old tree, Wenge, Padouk and Curly Redwood.
-Here are some pictures of an Arts & Crafts style autoharp from the 200 year-old oak.
-This one sold before I could get it up on the website, but I would be happy to build another just for you!Other, more exotic, wood species may be available in limited quantities.
-If you have a preference for a wood species not listed here, give us a call at (260) 249-5561.Like many acoustic instruments, autoharps have a softwood plate and a hardwood plate.
+A discussion of general trends may be found here.In addition to the species listed above, we currently have the following species in stock: Koa, Kauri, Mahogany, Sapele, Sycamore, White Oak from a 200 year-old tree from Scotland, Wenge, Padouk and Curly Redwood.
+Other exotic wood species may be available in limited quantities.
+If you have a preference for a wood species not listed here, give us a call at (260) 249-5561.With a custom build you also have the option of having either a magnetic pickup or a mono or stereo piezo-electric pickup installed.
+Each of these types of pickup has pros and cons.
+Read my Autoharp Quarterly article for more information.Like many acoustic instruments, autoharps have a softwood plate and a hardwood plate.
 Unlike guitars, autoharps have a front/back symmetry that permits the plates to be swapped.
 The backs of our autoharps are generally spruce, a softwood, while the tops are usually hardwood.
 We do this for two reasons.
 1. Musicians have found that Autoharps with a spruce back tend to have more even sound quality across the different octaves than those with a spruce top.
 2. Why would you want to hide the beautiful hardwood by putting it on the back of the autoharp?
 Spruce is beautiful in its own way, but it is much more subtle than that of the hardwoods.Call us today at (260) 249-5561 to order your beautiful and unique custom autoharp!